Are you looking for the best way to experience the natural beauty of Indiana Dunes National Park?

-With over 50 miles of trails ranging in difficulty level and terrain, there’s a trail for every type of hiker.
-I’ve included 7 best hikes at Indiana Dunes National Park to help you plan your visit to the park.
+With over 50 miles of trails ranging in difficulty level and terrain, there's a trail for every type of hiker.
+I've included the seven best hikes at Indiana Dunes National Park to help you plan your visit to the park.

 1. Cowles Bog Trail